tib0/tib0-portfolio/README.md

 ## Use of local storage

-I store locally a value wether dark mode is activated or not.*TODO*
+I store locally a value wether dark mode is activated or not.

 ## Hooks